How To Find Third Angle Of A Triangle

 cos(A) = (b² + c² - a²) / (2bc)

 Once you've calculated cos(A), find angle A using the inverse cosine function: A = arccos((b² + c² - a²) / (2bc)).
-Repeat the process for other angles, if needed.
+Now, repeat the process for other angles, if needed.
 You only need to use the cosine rule to find two angles; the third can then be found using the angle sum property.

 Example: